nickbadlose/muzz/README.md

 these.
 So another reason not to use NoSQL right at this point in time.

 There are no payment items currently, but if we wish to monetize the app, we will want SQL databases to utilise the data integrity and consistency provided by transactions.

-So for now, it seems a safe bet to use SQL over NoSQL.
-I have decided to use PostgreSQL, as it offers
+So for now, even though there is an argument for availability over consistency, it seems a safe bet to use SQL over NoSQL.

-TODO why we chose postgres and postgis
+I have decided to use PostgreSQL, as it offers all the functionality we need, the PostGis extension offers excellent geospatial querying and since we will be doing a lot of both read and write operations, Postgres handles both of these well with good performance.

 #### Caching

+For caching we use redis, it's superfast and is ideal for use as an in memory cache.
+Allowing us to speed up any time heavy processes, such as requests to external services like the location IP service.

-## Code architecture
+## Code Architecture

 Monorepo with a layered design, domain logic at the top level (`muzz` package), interface logic in `api` package, service logic in `internal/service` and database logic in `internal/database/...` etc.

 **Dependency inversion and the adapter pattern:**

 A good example of this is the io.Reader interface.
-Using an adapter pattern, we can isolate the code dependency of a particular database provider to a single package.
-For example if we were to switch from Postgres to a nosql database such as mongodb, we would just write an adapter for mongodb to meet the repository interfaces expected by the internal `service` package and pass it in the `main` function.
-The service, interface and domain layers would be unaware of any changes.

-Similarly, if we decided to switch our interface to a gRPC server instead of HTTP, only the API package would be aware of the change and our other layers would not need any editing.
+The dependant package specifies the interface it requires.
+For example, our `internal/service` service structs define the repository interfaces they need to use for storing data.
+This allows us to:

+- Completely rewrite one layer of the application with zero impact in any other layers. (we could switch to MongoDB and only the code in the `internal/database` package would change.
+The service, interface and domain layers would be unaware.)
+- Unit testing is extremely easy to do thoroughly, we can mock our interfaces using the `go generate ./...` command and isolate unit tests to the current layer only.
-This boosts maintainability, readability and development speed, especially in the long run by setting up our code like this.
-It offers a clear and transparent guideline and structure for any other users coming in to add features for the first time.
+- It boosts maintainability, readability and development speed, especially in the long run by setting up our code like this.

-## Tracing

-TODO debug mode etc.

-## Internal packages
+## Internal Packages

 I generally create packages for reusable code, such as database, cache and logger logic.
 Even though the packages are only really being used in the two places right now (monolith), main and integrations tests.
 We may need to use them